glebpushkov/flex-challenge/webapi/readme.md

 The idea was to structure app on 3 layers: API, Service(domain, core), Persistence(database).\
 For such a simple app it feels like overkill, but as it's a coding challenge I selected a 'nice' decoupled structure.
-Disclaimer: I'm not very familiar with FastAPI best practices, so I would be glad to hear a feedback what could be done better.
+Disclaimer: I'm not very familiar with FastAPI best practices, so I would be glad to hear feedback on what could be done better.

 NOTE: sqlite is used as a database, so each time you restart container - you have to start from scratch